sterling-c/Reddit-ETL-Google-Cloud/README.md

 ## Procedure
   1. Connect to pre-existing Dataproc Cluster with all required Python libraries already installed.
-These libraies are pandas, PRAW (Python Reddit API Wrapper), and Google Cloud Storage.
+These libraries are pandas, PRAW (Python Reddit API Wrapper), and Google Cloud Storage.
   2. Run the Reddit job.
 This connects to the Reddit API, pulls submissions from the subreddit 'r/all', converts the data into a dataframe to be changed, and finally save the results as a JSON file to a bucket in Google Cloud Storage.
   3. The data resulting from the previous job is inserted into a pre-existing BigQuery Table.
   4. Take the data from the reddit job and process it through Spark.
 We take the data and create a simulated SQL table, query it with two new fields based on certain calculations, and then create and store a new JSON file.